 Svetlana – I can’t manipulate the table above to take off the extended yellow line in the 0.17 above and I can’t close the box.

 Svetlana, David wanted me to remark on the exceedances.
-How about this: The sites above that exceed the standard are 800 miles away and lead pollution from Oregon won’t transport into California.
+How about thisThe Design values in bold in Table 3 exceed the 2008 Lead NAAQS.
+The monitoring site in California is 800 miles away and lead emissions from Oregon are not capable of transporting and contributing to the exceedances at such distances.